opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

-These tested areas represent significant advancement in the direction to meet the CVP's objectives and end-user expectations, and is a good basis for the initial phase of CVP.
+These tested areas represent significant advancement in the direction to meet the OVP's objectives and end-user expectations, and is a good basis for the initial phase of OVP.

 Note: The SUT is limited to NFVI and VIM functions.
 While testing MANO component capabilities is out of scope, certain APIs exposed towards MANO are